DaneCronin/Horiseon/README.md

 # Horiseon

-## Accessbility Code Refactor
+## Accessibility Code Refactor

-Improving existing code by adding to the accessibility with semantic HTML and adding accessible "alt" attributes.
+Improve existing code by adding to the accessibility with semantic HTML and adding accessible "alt" attributes to relevant elements.

-Cleaning up existing code where needed with comments.
+Clean up existing code where needed with comments.

 Improved CSS selectors to match updated semantic HTML.